-DAY 7 - Igaliku and Hvalsey
+DAY 7 - Explore Igaliku and Hvalsey - the religious heart and ruins of norse Greenland

-Igaliku is one of the most beautiful villages in Greenland and is the oldest sheep farming settlement on the island.
-Here, you will find tall mountains covered by snow during summer, lush flower-filled valleys and of course, sheep!
-Sandstone houses give a distinct character to the area, as does the stunning view to the Igaliku fjord.
+Igaliku is one of the most beautiful villages in Greenland.
+This is the oldest sheep farming settlement on the island, and on arrival you will see tall mountains with peaks covered by snow during summer, lush valleys with flowers and, of course, sheep.
+Sandstone houses give a distinct flavour to the area, as does the stunning view to the Igaliku fjord.
 Experience the tranquillity and peace of this historic settlement.
 Christianity was introduced to Greenland at the turn of the last millennium, with the first bishop being appointed in 1124.
-The impressive episcopal residence Garðar was established shortly after that date in Igaliku.
+The impressive episcopal residence Garðar was established shortly after that date in

+Igaliku.
 A cathedral was built, the biggest of all churches in Greenland in the Middle Ages.
 For many years, the bishop's palace was a focal point for the Norsemen and visitors from Iceland and Norway.
 The ruins of the cathedral and the bishop's palace have been renovated during recent years and today make up an attractive relic of the Viking period.

 Igaliku's 27 inhabitants are very proud of their community and are eager to guide you through the village.
 In Hvalsey, you will find some of the best-preserved ruins from the Norse period; Hvalsey Church was probably built in the 14th century.
 Erik the Red's relatives established the farmstead late in the 10th century.
 In 1408, a wedding at the site's church is the last documented event to occur during the Norse settlement of Greenland.
-We use our PolarCirkel boats to go ashore, to give you the chance to explore the area for yourself.
+We use our PolarCirkel boats to come ashore to give you the chance to explore the area for yourself.

-DAY 8 - Qassiarsuk
+DAY 8 - Enjoy the Viking history and lush nature of Qassiarsuk